xnau/pardibee/readme.txt

 = I'm seeing strange characters in my CSV export.
 What's going on? =

-The plugin exports it's CSV files in "UTF-8" format.
+The plugin exports its CSV files in "UTF-8" format.
 Make sure the program you're using to read the file knows this...it should detect it automatically, but can fail under some circumstances.
 Often this can be set on the import screen of the spreadsheet program when you open the CSV.

 = Is the private link to an individual record secure? =